yhormanp/React_Crash_Course_MH/README.md

-This exampel was made from the video Learn React - React Crash Course 2018 - React Tutorial with Examples
+This example was made from the video Learn React - React Crash Course 2018 - React Tutorial with Examples

 of Mosh Hamedani.